 Meet the 2018 RTPI Yorkshire Young Planners' Steering Group

-Ellen is a Planner in Deloitte Real Estate's team in Leeds with an array of experience including retail planning, city centre sites, tall buildings and Environmental Impact Assessments.
+Ellen is a Senior Planner in Deloitte Real Estate's team in Leeds with an wealth of experience including City Centre Regeneration schemes across a range of sectors in Yorkshire and the North West and has particular experience in preparing Environmental Impact Assessments.
 Ellen qualified as a Chartered Town Planner in 2015 and has been a member of the steering group since 2014.
-She also recently joined the RTPI Yorkshire Regional Activities Committee as the Young Planners' Coordinator.

 Will is a Chartered Town Planner and Planning Consultant at Cushman & Wakefield, having joined the real estate firm during March 2015.
 Previously he worked in the public sector with the City of York Council, gaining a wide variety of experience in planning policy, development management, transport planning, economic development and strategic planning.